 The Case for Alpha and Beta-Hydroxy Acids

 As we age and after our skin has sustained damage – whether from sun exposure, hereditary skin conditions, medical conditions and the like – the skin’s natural exfoliation process becomes impaired.
 Instead of naturally sloughing off dead skin cells every 30 days, which is average for healthy skin, this regeneration process slows and dead cells build up on the surface of the skin.
 Because our skin must maintain a consistent thickness, as this dead skin layer (called “keratin”) becomes thickened, the dermis of our skin, where beneficial proteins like collagen and elastin are produced, becomes thinner and less able to keep our skin in optimal condition.
-To illustrate the point, the image below shows a slice of healthy skin on the left and that of unhealthy skin on the right, as characterized by a thickened keratin and unorganized skin layers.
+To illustrate the point, the image above shows a slice of healthy skin on the left and that of unhealthy skin on the right, as characterized by a thickened keratin and unorganized skin layers.

 AHAs and BHA work by dissolving part of the intercellular “cement” that holds together dead cells on the surface of our skin.
 By loosening their bonds, these cells can be easily sloughed off and the keratin thins, which, in turn, causes the dermis to thicken.
 This process is called chemical exfoliation.